datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 ### Recommendations

-- Base loyalty tiers on annual spend
+- Base loyalty tiers on annual spend rather than transaction count
-- Separate treatment for high-value vs high-frequency customers
+- Create separate CRM tags for high-value and high-frequency customers
-- Protect infrequent high-value customers from churn
+- Assign retention ownership to infrequent high-value customers
-- Reduce incentives for frequent low-value segments
+- Reduce incentives for frequent low-value segments and reallocate budget

 ---

 ## Promotion Dependency Risk

-Promotions often do not increase purchase value enough to offset margin loss.
-In several cases, discounted customers spent no more than non-discounted customers.
+Promotions often fail to increase purchase value enough to offset margin loss.
+In many cases, customers who receive discounts spend the same amount they would have spent without them.

-Some segments have become promotion-dependent, waiting for discounts before buying.
-This behavior is difficult to reverse and weakens competitive position.
+Over time, some customer segments become promotion-dependent.
+They delay purchases, wait for discounts, and avoid full-price buying altogether.
+This behavior lowers baseline profitability and weakens pricing power.

+### Business Risk

+- Long-term erosion of full-price sales
+- Reduced flexibility to raise prices or absorb cost increases
+- Competitive disadvantage against businesses with stronger pricing discipline

+### Solutions

+Promotion usage must be controlled, tested, and gradually reduced where dependency exists:

+- Identify customers who only purchase during promotions
+- Gradually reduce discount frequency instead of removing it abruptly
+- Replace discounts with urgency, exclusivity, or bundled value
+- Test promotion-free periods to measure true demand

 ### Recommendations